Silox India’s Commitment to Nature: Miyawaki Forest Flourishes at Kherdi High School

 Forest Type: Miyawaki

 Silox India has implemented a Miyawaki forest at the Government High School in Kherdi, Silvassa, harnessing the power of this innovative method for rapid reforestation.
-The Miyawaki approach, known for creating dense, biodiverse ecosystems in a fraction of the time compared to traditional methods, uses native tree species planted in close proximity to replicate natural forests.
+The Miyawaki approach, known for creating dense, biodiverse ecosystems in a fraction of the time compared to traditional methods, uses native tree species planted close to replicate natural forests.
 This technique promotes faster growth and ensures the creation of self-sustaining ecosystems that not only support biodiversity but also improve air quality and contribute to climate change mitigation.

 The Miyawaki forest at Kherdi High School stands as a testament to Silox India’s commitment to environmental restoration.
 It is a thriving green space that plays a crucial role in enhancing the local ecosystem, fostering environmental stewardship, and promoting a healthier and more sustainable environment for students and the broader community.
-Informational boards placed alongside the saplings further enhance this learning experience, detailing the species' names and their benefits, allowing students to gain a deeper understanding of the trees’ role in supporting the environment and their potential uses.
+Informational boards placed alongside the saplings further enhance this learning experience, detailing the species' names and their benefits, allowing students to gain a deeper understanding of the tree's role in supporting the environment and their potential uses.

 Four Step Process of Planting a Miyawaki Forest: